Killua Zoldyck: Creation

 After creating the protagonist of the manga Hunter x Hunter, Gon Freecss, manga author Yoshihiro Togashi conceived two important characters: a friend and a villain of Gon.
 Killua was set to be Gon's friend, while the character Hisoka Morow would be Gon's antagonist.
 Togashi made Killua the same age as Gon in order to make the friendship between the two characters natural.
 He developed a rough sense of Killua's circumstances, such as that he would have superhuman physical abilities and be from a family of assassins, then designed Killua's appearance to fit his circumstances and background.
 Finally, Togashi wrote Killua interacting with Gon and the series' other two main characters, Leorio and Kurapika, and from this developed Killua's personality.
 Both Killua and Hiei from YuYu Hakusho were inspired by characters from the manga Patalliro! by Mineo Maya; Patalliro! was an influence on Togashi's work, as he read it and other hepburn works while working to write hepburn manga.

 When deciding on his appearance, Togashi referred to multiple works he has enjoyed seeing.
-In the case of Killua, around the time that he was deciding what number child of the assassin family he would be, thoughts of Kuroyume's hepburn manga, Atsushi Kamijō, Multiple Personality Detective Psycho, among others, came to mind, and these led to his appearance.
+In the case of Killua, around the time that he was deciding what number child of the assassin family he would be, thoughts of Kuroyume's hepburn manga, Atsushi Kamijo, Multiple Personality Detective Psycho, among others, came to mind, and these led to his appearance.
 In the full-body illustration when he first appeared, there's a part where the outline is interrupted by light, and the artist made subtle references to Kamijō and Shou Tajima.

 In the first animated adaptation of Hunter x Hunter by Nippon Animation, the staff was catching up to the printed adaptation and thus planned their own original ending.
 In this original scenario, Killua and Gon split after their friend Kurapika's death while facing criminals, and there is a timeskip of seven years until the final episode.
 In the final episode, a now adult Killua returns to Gon's home in Whale Island alongside his father under a job that would result in him killing Gon in the process.
 Upon being notified of this scenario, Togashi rejected the story, and the 1999 television series instead ended with Kurapika's reunion with his friends, which is followed in original video animations that follow the manga instead.